LaqVillon/LaqVillon/README.md

 <h1 align="center">Hey there 👋, I'm Luis Villon</h1>
 <h3 align="center">A passionate for data, science and technology</h3>

-- 🌱 I’m currently working with **Machine Learning, Data Science and Data Modeling**
+- 🌱 I’m currently working with **Machine Learning, Data Science and Physics**

 - 💬 We can talk about **Data analysis, Artificial Intelligence, Computer Architecture, High Performance Computing, Physics**